proofgeist/fmw-utils/api.md

 </dd>
 </dl>

+<a name="getConfigs"></a>

+## getConfigs
+returns the Config part of the intialProps

+**Kind**: global constant
 <a name="init"></a>

 ## init(booter, optionalDefaultProps, webDirectRefresh)
-boot the application with the initialProps.
+Waits for FileMaker Object to load and then boots the application with the initialProps.
 This allows the use of either a merge or function call from FM to kick of an application

 **Kind**: global function